Enum Definitions

 Editing

 Click Edit on an Enum card to enter edit mode.
-You can change the name, and add or remove values.
-To change the value order, use the up and down arrow buttons next to each value.
+You can change the name, add or remove values, and change the value order.
+To reorder values, use the up and down arrow buttons next to each value.

-When columns have been converted to this Enum type (dependent columns), dependency checks are performed.
+When columns have already been converted to this Enum type, the following restrictions apply:

 Deleting